fieldtrip/website/tutorial/human_ecog.md

     'mri_convert -c -oc 0 0 0 ' mrfile ' ' [subdir '/tmp.nii'] '; ' ...
     'recon-all -i ' [subdir '/tmp.nii'] ' -s ' 'freesurfer' ' -sd ' subdir ' -all'])

-PAUSE POINT FreeSurfer's fully automated segmentation and cortical extraction of the anatomical MRI currently may take up 10 hours or more.
+PAUSE POINT FreeSurfer's fully automated segmentation and cortical extraction of a T1-weighted MRI can take 10 hours or more.

 **7**) Import the extracted cortical surfaces into the MATLAB workspace and examine their quality.
 Repeat the following code using rh.pial to visualize the pial surface of the right hemisphere.